EsmerilProgramming/overtown/README.md

 [![Build Status](https://travis-ci.org/EsmerilProgramming/overtown.svg?branch=master)](https://travis-ci.org/EsmerilProgramming/overtown)

-Overtown is a framework for creating standalone web applications that are fast and RESTfull, with supoort for  websockets and static file serving.
+Overtown is a framework for creating standalone web applications that are fast and RESTful, with supoort for  websockets and static file serving.

 ## Getting started